jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### Updated BIOS
 - Lost keyboard and mouse usage until I updated the DSDT from the new BIOS

+### Getting the GTX 1050 working
+- I was able to get NVidia card functioning.
+I installed the NVidia Web Drivers and CUDA, but just found there it didn't get me much further ahead than with the HD 630.
+May revisit at some point.
+- If you're interested in messing around with it, there's an EFI folder called EFI-gtx-1050-working

 ## Useful Resource Links
 - Successful GL72M 7RDX Sierra build - https://www.tonymacx86.com/threads/msi-gl72m-7rdx-sierra-10-12-6-succes.236359/